History of Russia (1855–1894)

-In 1855, Alexander II began his reign as Tsar of Russia and presided over a period of political and social reform, notably the emancipation of serfs in 1861 and the lifting of censorship.
+In 1855, Alexander II began his reign as Tsar of the Russian Empire and presided over a period of political and social reform, notably the emancipation of serfs in 1861 and the lifting of censorship.
 His successor Alexander III (r.
 1881–1894) pursued a policy of repression and restricted public expenditure, but continued land and labour reforms.
 This was a period of population growth and significant industrialization, though Russia remained a largely rural country.

 Political movements of the time included the Populists (Narodniki), anarchists and Marxists.
 A revolutionary organization called People's Will (Narodnaya Volya) assassinated Alexander II.
 Another current of thought was embodied in the Slavophiles, who opposed modernization and Westernization.

 Russia continued to expand its empire, occupying the Caucasus, Tashkent and Samarkand.
 In foreign affairs, the period began with the conclusion of the Crimean War.
 Russian policy brought it into conflict with other European powers, in particular Austria-Hungary, as it sought to extend influence over the European portions of the receding Ottoman Empire and regain naval access to the Black Sea.
 This culminated in a successful war with the Ottoman Empire in 1877–1878, followed by the Treaty of San Stefano and Congress of Berlin in 1878 by which an independent Bulgaria came into being and by acquisition of former Ottoman territories in the South Caucasus.
 Russia joined Germany and Austria-Hungary in the League of the Three Emperors, but friction continued with both partners over Bulgaria.
 The alliance with Germany came to an end in 1890.